canton-network/wallet/docs/wallet-gateway/configuration/schema.md

                         "caip2": {
                             "description": "Blockdaemon CAIP-2 network identifier.
 Defaults to canton:testnet.", "type": "string"
+                        },
+                        "apiKeyEnv": {
+                            "description": "Name of the environment variable that holds the Blockdaemon API key.
+Defaults to BLOCKDAEMON_API_KEY.
+The secret value stays in the environment and is never stored in the config file.", "type": "string"
                         }
+                    }
                 },
-                    "description": "Blockdaemon signing provider configuration."
-                },
                 "dfns": {
-                    "type": "object",
+                    "description": "Include this object to opt in Dfns.
+Requires orgId and credId.
+Secrets are read from the environment variables named by privateKeyEnv and authTokenEnv.", "type": "object",
                     "properties": {
-                        "enable": {
-                            "description": "Whether this signing provider may be registered when its required configuration is available.
-Defaults to true.", "type": "boolean"
-                        },
                         "orgId": {
+                            "type": "string",
-                            "description": "Dfns organization ID.",
+                            "description": "Dfns organization ID."
-                            "type": "string"
                         },
                         "baseUrl": {
                             "description": "Dfns API URL.
 Defaults to https://api.dfns.io.", "type": "string"
                         },
                         "credId": {
+                            "type": "string",
-                            "description": "Dfns service account credential ID.",
+                            "description": "Dfns service account credential ID."
-                            "type": "string"
+                        },
+                        "privateKeyEnv": {
+                            "description": "Name of the environment variable that holds the Dfns service account private key.
+Defaults to DFNS_PRIVATE_KEY.
+The secret value stays in the environment and is never stored in the config file.", "type": "string"
+                        },
+                        "authTokenEnv": {
+                            "description": "Name of the environment variable that holds the Dfns service account auth token.
+Defaults to DFNS_AUTH_TOKEN.
+The secret value stays in the environment and is never stored in the config file.", "type": "string"
                         }
                     },
-                    "description": "Dfns signing provider configuration."
+                    "required": ["orgId", "credId"]
                 },
                 "securosys": {
-                    "type": "object",
+                    "description": "Include this object to opt in Securosys.
+Requires baseUrl.
+Secrets are read from the environment variables named by the *Env fields.", "type": "object",
                     "properties": {
-                        "enable": {
-                            "description": "Whether this signing provider may be registered when its required configuration is available.
-Defaults to true.", "type": "boolean"
-                        },
                         "baseUrl": {
+                            "type": "string",
-                            "description": "Securosys TSB service URL.",
+                            "description": "Securosys TSB service URL."
-                            "type": "string"
                         },
                         "mtlsP12Path": {
                             "description": "Path to a PKCS#12 client certificate when TSB requires mTLS.",